🔼The name Barsabbas in the Bible

 Zodhiates' proposal is perfectly plausible, since Old Testamentary names that start with the Hebrew letter tsadhe (such as Zibiah, Ziha or Zur) are transliterated in the Septuagint with the Greek letter sigma.

 And that (assuming that the verb saba means to fight in this regard) would render the name Barsabbas the meaning of Man Of War (which would put him in pretty good company because also "YHWH is a man of war"; Exodus 15:3).
+Also read our article on the name Dalmanutha for the connection between Barsabbas and Josephus the historian.

 Other scholars have suggested relations with words such as סבא (seba), meaning to imbibe or as a noun, drunkard (see the name Seba).
 That would give the name Barsabbas the meaning of Son Of A Drunk.